 Under which type of activity would you categorise the sale of shares of another firm whilst preparing the cash flow statement?

-- Financing activity
+a.
+Financing activity

-- Investing and Financing
+b.
+Investing and financing

-- Operating activity
+c.
+Operating activity

-- Investing activity
+d.
+Investing activity

-Answer: Investing activity
+Answer: d.
+Investing activity

 What is the name of the John Maynard Keynes celebrated book?